Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 the computation; no source file outside of source-control should be used, even less so an opaque binary file, or worst of all, an external service beyond the control of the people responsible for the build.
-Thus, when caching results from previous builds, there won't be false positives whereby some relevant hidden input has changed but the build system fails to notice.
+Thus, when caching results from previous builds, there won’t be false positives whereby some relevant hidden input has changed but the build system fails to notice.